ivanwidyan/Traveloka-Appium-Testing-Framework/README.md

 * Android

 ### API Features
-* Wait Get Element By ID, Name, or ClassName
+* Wait Get Element By ID, Name, & ClassName
-* Wait for Click Element By ID, Name, or ClassName
+* Wait for Click Element By ID, Name, & ClassName
-* Wait to Send Keys Element By ID, Name, or ClassName
+* Wait to Send Keys Element By ID, Name, & ClassName
+* Wait to Get Elements By ID & ClassName
+* Click Elements By ID Using Index
+* Tap By Coordinates
-* Swipe Vertically, Horizontally, or By Coordinates
+* Swipe Vertically, Horizontally, & By Coordinates

 ### Suites Capabilites:
 * Test Suites (Collection of Test Cases)